SPEAR: A Unified SSL Framework for Learning Speech and Audio Representations

-The pre-training objective is to train a single student encoder $\mathcal{S}$, to predict fine-grained discrete tokens extracted from a pre-trained SSL teacher model $\mathcal{T}$ in a masked-token prediction manner.
+In the single teacher scenario, the pre-training objective is to train a student encoder $\mathcal{S}$ to predict fine-grained MVQ tokens extracted from a pre-trained SSL teacher model $\mathcal{T}$ in a masked-token prediction manner.
 Since the teacher used for generating the pre-training targets was trained without any labelled data, \ours{} is treated as an SSL approach.
 An illustration of the overall framework is shown in Figure~\ref{fig: framework}.